tschissler/SMLTester/README.md

 If the code does not work with your meter, feel free to create an issue or reach out.
 If you are willing to share the data you get from your device, together we will be able to adjust the code to also work with your device.

+I used this page https://www.schatenseite.de/2016/05/30/smart-message-language-stromzahler-auslesen/ as a guideline which was tremendous helpful for understanding the SML structure.